IBM/kar/examples/actors-ykt/README.md

      To support load testing and performance analysis, the application collects statistics on the delay between the time a reminder was scheduled to be fired and when it was actually delivered to its target actor.
+Each Researcher is expected to complete a known number of moves during the "career"; these numbers can be externally verified to test KAR's ability to support fault-tolerance.
    + The Researcher's `move` method is also a good summary of how to use the various pieces of the KAR actor model.
 It uses both the synchronous `call` and asynchronous `tell` APIs to interact with other actors.
-It uses `scheduleReminder` to re-invoke itself for the next step of the simulation.
-It uses `setMultiple` to checkpoint its own state at an application-chosen point to enable the simulation to recover from failures with a consistient view of its progress.
+It uses `schedule` to re-invoke itself for the next step of the simulation.
+It uses `setMultiple` to checkpoint its own state at an application-chosen point to enable the simulation to recover from failures with a consistent view of its progress.
 + Office
    + Each Office represents a physical office in a Site.
    + Offices keep track of their current occupants, which is used by the